 People across the country are putting water high on the list of things to use more efficiently, especially given the large fluctuations in the amount of rain and snow we receive.
 Plus, of course, the finite nature of the water supply and the essential role it plays in human, economic and environmental well-being.

-Water uses subject to Level 3 voluntary restrictions include nonessential outdoor watering activities such as:
+Water uses subject to mandatory restrictions include nonessential outdoor watering activities such as:

-Water uses NOT subject to voluntary restrictions include essential watering activities:
+Water uses NOT subject to mandatory restrictions include essential watering activities:

 Visit http://www.nsrwa.org/watersmart/greenscapes/ for tips on lawn and garden care.
 According to Greenscapes: